salimk/Rcrawler/README.md

 - A variable named "DATA" in global environment: It's a list of extracted contents.
 ![DATA and INDEX variable](https://user-images.githubusercontent.com/17308124/31500758-3532af40-af60-11e7-9fed-0aab2eb0ff5b.PNG)

-**Note :** before using ExtractPatterns on RCrawler function, try first to test your Xpath patterns on a single webage to ensure that they are correct using :
+**Note :** before using ExtractPatterns on RCrawler function, try first to test your Xpath patterns on a single webpage to ensure that they extract targeted data, by using :
 ```
 pageinfo<-LinkExtractor("http://glofile.com/index.php/2017/06/08/athletisme-m-a-rome/")
 Data<-ContentScraper(pageinfo[[1]][[10]],c("//head/title","//*/article"))
 ```
 Then check Data variable it should handle the extracted data, if it contain "NA", it means there are no data on the page matching the given xpath.
+If you want to learn how to make your Xpath expression follow [this tutorial](https://www.w3schools.com/xml/xpath_syntax.asp) More examples (here)

 ###### 4-Filter collected/ scraped web page by search terms/keywords
 If you want to crawl a website and collect/scrape only some web pages related to a specific topic, Rcrawler function has two useful parameters KeywordsFilter and KeywordsAccuracy